nanoandrew4/kubernetes-cluster/README.md

 # Kubernetes cluster
-A vagrant script for setting up a Kubernetes cluster using Kubeadm
+A vagrant script for setting up a Kubernetes cluster using Kubeadm.
+Helm is also installed, so that once the VMs are running, Helm charts can be deployed directly on to the machine, without having to do any extra configuration.

 ## Pre-requisites